-Book value Fair value Amounts of assets taken in isolation or grouped suitably ATRIAS SC 3,100 3,100 Reasons why the book value has not been reduced ATRIAS sc: ATRIAS works at cost for the Belgian DSOs (ORES share: 16.67%).
-In view of the above, ORES considers the holding in its subsidiary (which corresponds to an amount equivalent to the percentage of the holding in the equity capital) is valued at its fair value and does not require depreciating.
-Elements that allow it to be assumed that the book value will be recovered
+FINANCIAL FIXED ASSETS ACCOUNTED FOR AT AN AMOUNT GREATER THAN THE FAIR VALUE Book value Fair value Amounts of assets taken in isolation or suitably grouped together ATRIAS SC 3,100.00 3,100.00 Reasons for which the book value has not been reduced ATRIAS sc : ATRIAS works at cost for the Belgian DSOs (ORES Assets share: 16.67%).
+In view of the above, ORES Assets considers that the shareholding in its subsidiary (which corresponds to an amount equivalent to the percentage holding in equity capital) is assessed at its fair value and does not require depreciation.
+Elements that allow it to be supposed that the book value will be recovered.